 The history of the martini glass

-The martini glass has become an iconic cocktail glass, thanks in part to its distinctive silhouette, and is now associated with sophistication and style… often attributed to the famous British secret service agent James Bond!
+The martini glass has become iconic, thanks in part to the martini cocktail history and its distinctive silhouette, and is now associated with sophistication and style… often attributed to the famous British secret service agent James Bond!